TimeleapLabs/unchained/quickstart.md

 unchained.OS.ARCH worker
 ```

-If you are running the node for the first time, Unchained will generate a random secret key.
+**Note: if you are running the node for the first time, Unchained will generate a random secret key.
 This key will be saved to the
 secrets.yaml file.
-It is your responsibility to keep this file safe.
+It is your responsibility to keep this file safe.**

 ## Max Open Sockets